azsk/AzTS-docs/MMA Removal Utility/SingleTenantSetupInstallation.md

          -TenantScope

 # -----------------------------------------------------------------#
-# Step 2: Save resource id of the identity created using the below command.
-This will be used in AzTS MMA Removal Utility installation.
+# Identity resource id will be accessed in the execution of next steps
 # -----------------------------------------------------------------#

-# Resource id of the remediation user-assigned MI
 $Identity.Id
 ```

-**Parameter details:**
+**Parameter details: **
 |Param Name|Description|Required?
 |----|----|----|
 |SubscriptionId| Subscription id in which remediation MI needs to be created.| Yes|